go-go-golems/tactician/ttmp/2025/12/28/001-PORT-TO-GO--port-tactician-javascript-to-go/reference/01-diary.md

 ### What warrants a second pair of eyes
 - Node ID strategy (JS uses output strings as IDs for premise and single-output tactics; confirm this is desired).
 - Edge creation semantics from match deps to all created nodes (mirrors JS, but review).

+---

+## Step 17: Add first unit tests (store roundtrip + tactics subtasks compatibility)

+This step added a small but meaningful test baseline to reduce regressions while we keep iterating on the YAML↔sqlite store and the tactics DB compatibility behaviors.

+**Commit (tests):** bae16136ae08e03ee7593e6262ca4548876b28f6 — "Test: store roundtrip YAML↔sqlite"
+**Commit (tests):** a7b9a2d7fc42078ee3b3619f8ae473959cc5a5c0 — "Test: tactics subtasks from data"

+### What I did
+- Added a store test that:
+  - initializes a `.tactician/` directory
+  - seeds a tactic file
+  - loads state, mutates nodes + action log, saves, reloads, and asserts persistence
+- Added a tactics DB test that ensures `data.subtasks` is interpreted as subtasks (JS compatibility path).

+### What didn't work
+- Initial test used `t := &Tactic{...}` which shadowed `t *testing.T` and broke compilation; fixed by renaming to `tactic`.

+### What should be done in the future
+- Add command-level integration tests (init → add → search → apply) using a temp `.tactician/` directory and `go run` (or by directly invoking command structs).